yandex/mediastorage-proxy/doc/mediastorage-api.md

 The proxy has no restrictions on the size of upload files (it uploads by pieces, as they come to the socket).

-Parameters of request:
-* `offset` - an offset with which data should be written, you can use to overwrite the piece of file;
-* `embed` or `embed_timestamp` and `timestamp` - the `embed` flag is used to store meta-information together with a data; from meta-information supported now only `timestamp`.

 А data should be transmitted as the request body and options should be set as query list arguments.
 ###HTTP response codes
 Handle responses with 200, 400, 401, 507 and 5xx error codes.
 Detailed description you can find in ["HTTP status code"](#http-status-codes) topic.